Fotografiska’s Mission: Art for All

 The lobby café features wine by the glass and coffee as well as croissants and other pastries.
 On a recent visit just days before the opening, linzer tortes were spotted.
 Across the lobby, in the retail area, there’s a portfolio of images from the exhibition archives, including master edition print sets, an iconic poster series, limited-edition literature showcasing the work of photographers exhibited in Stockholm, and merchandise from previous and current shows.

-Next door to Fotografiska, The Annex, Chapel Bar will serve as a gathering place after the museum has closed — up till 11 p.m. on weeknights, midnight on Saturday.
+Next door to Fotografiska, V, will serve as a gathering place after the museum has closed — up till 11 p.m. on weeknights, midnight on Saturday.

 Fotografiska was founded by brothers Jan and Per Broman, the sons of a newspaper darkroom manager.
 Not only were they surrounded by photography, learning to create and develop their own images at an early age, they no doubt have been dismayed by the demise of the many print publications that prominently featured photographic work.